punkpeye/mcp-proxy/README.md

 > For a Python implementation, see [mcp-proxy](https://github.com/sparfenyuk/mcp-proxy).

 > [!NOTE]
-> MCP Proxy is what [FastMCP](https://github.com/punkpeye/fastmcp) uses to enable SSE.
+> MCP Proxy is what [FastMCP](https://github.com/punkpeye/fastmcp) uses to enable streamable HTTP and SSE.

 ## Installation